Homemade Cold Brew Coffee Concentrate

 How to Make Cold Brew Concentrate at Home!

 Cold brew coffee concentrate is where the very best iced coffee begins!
 Simple, slow-brewed, extra strong and flavorful—the perfect brew to keep on-hand in your fridge.
-I’ll show you how to make cold brew concentrate in 3 easy steps.
+I’ll show you how to make cold brew concentrate in 3 easy steps, including the ideal cold brew concentrate ratio of coffee-to-water.

 It starts with your favorite coffee beans, ground coarsely, and then mixed with water.
 Then, all that you have to do is steep overnight, strain, and dilute to serve!
 Simple as that, you’ve got homemade cold brew coffee concentrate that you can enjoy in your favorite homemade iced coffee drinks.